-Primary Concerns:
+Primary Challenge:

-Our primary concern is having different users be able to see data from different users.
+Our primary challenge was having different users be able to see data from different users.
 For example, we need the lab student lab results be shown for the TA users so they are able to grade / help.
 We also need the Course instructor user to be able to access the data if needed.